quangsang52sh/Programs/README.md

 Click `MrBayes-3.2.7-WIN.zip` to download<br/>
 -Extract zip file<br/>
 -Following this path MrBayes-3.2.7-WIN/bin/ to open file (choose x86 or x64 it is up to your PC)<br/>
+You can use `mega`, or other programs to convert file <br/>
+Or you can use online website below to convert it   `http://phylogeny.lirmm.fr/phylo_cgi/data_converter.cgi`<br/>

   * 5. Treeview 1.6<br/>
 free download: `https://treeview.software.informer.com/download/`<br/>
   * 6. Java <br/>